Arbuzov/mcp-helm/charts/mcpo/README.md

 ConfigMap and starts the container with `--config /opt/mcpo/config.json`.
 `config.json` is generated from the `config` values found in `values.yaml`.
 The default configuration defines a single MCP server, but you can customize this to define multiple servers by editing the `config` section.
+The deployment template includes a checksum annotation so pods automatically restart when the ConfigMap changes.

 ### Exposing the application